nglaeser/crypto-glossary/docs/Areas-of-Cryptography/zk.md

 **Soundness**
 : Intuitively, a cheating (malicious) prover P\* cannot (except with negligible probability) provide a valid proof of a false statement.

-: **Knowledge Soundness**
+- **Knowledge Soundness**
 : This property is stronger than _soundness_.
 Intuitively, it says that any valid proof has a corresponding witness.
 Formally, for any valid proof, there exists an extractor which can extract the witness when given the proof.
 What does this actually mean?
 It says that if a prover provides a valid proof, _it must have known the witness_.
 In other words, a cheating prover cannot provide a proof of even a _true_ statement if it does not know the witness.

-: **Special Soundness**
+- **Special Soundness**
 : This lies between soundness and knowledge soundness (?) and applies only to interactive proof systems.
 Given two (or $s$, in the case of _$s$-special soundness_) valid transcripts for the same statement and with the same first message, there exists an efficient extractor which can recover the witness corresponding to the statement.
 The "special" part means that this property implies soundness.

-: **Simulation Soundness**
+- **Simulation Soundness**
+: This property requires that _soundness_ holds even when P\* has seen many simulated proofs (potentially even for false statements), i.e. P\* is additionally given an arbitrary number of statement-proof pairs $(x,\pi)$ such that $V(x,\pi)=1$.

+- **Simulation Extractability**
-    : Aka **simulation-knowledge soundness** or **simulation extractability**.
-An even stronger version of _knowledge soundness_, this notion says that a cheating prover cannot provide a proof of any statement, including true statements, even if it has access to an arbitrary number of simulated proofs.
-This notion was formulated to capture the notion of non-malleability, since knowledge soundness says nothing about the capabilities of a prover that has seen a valid proof to produce a new valid proof by "mauling" the honest proof (malleability).
+: aka **simulation-knowledge soundness**.
+An even stronger version of _knowledge soundness_ or (respectively) of _simulation soundness_, this notion says that _knowledge soundness_ holds even when given access to arbitrarily many simulated proofs.
+This notion was formulated to capture the notion of non-malleability (which it implies), since _knowledge soundness_ on its own says nothing about the capabilities of a prover that has seen a valid proof to produce a new valid proof by "mauling" the honest proof (malleability).
 A good discussion can be found in the introduction of [[2019/641]](https://eprint.iacr.org/2019/641.pdf).

 **Succinct**
+:
-: (1) the size of the proof is polynomial in the security parameter, i.e. $\lvert \pi \rvert \in \mathrm{poly}(\lambda)$, and (2) verification is efficient, i.e. $V(x,\pi) \in O(\mathrm{poly}(\lambda + \lvert x \rvert))$.
+1. the size of the proof is polynomial in the security parameter, i.e. $\lvert \pi \rvert \in \mathrm{poly}(\lambda)$, and
+1. verification is efficient, i.e. $V(x,\pi) \in O(\mathrm{poly}(\lambda + \lvert x \rvert))$.

 **Witness indistinguishable (WI)**
 : Given a proof, the (malicious?) verifier cannot distinguish between which of two valid witnesses was used to generate the proof with more than negligible probability.